 Credited to build India’s first ever indigenous PC, at the same time when US was building its first PC, Shiv Nadar, the Founder and Chairman of HCL Infosystems Limited (NSE:HCL-INSYS) and HCL Technologies Ltd (NSE:HCLTECH), has pioneered the computer hardware and semiconductor industry in India.
 Unlike most IT companies, HCL prioritised the Indian Market.

 Born: 14 July 1945

-From a small rooftop room, better known in North India as ‘Barsati‘, to a truly Indian company that’s constantly growing in revenue at 14.7% Year-on-Year, Shiv’s passion to build and contribute to the future of India has certainly paid huge dividends.
-Established on November 12, 1991, by a few friends, HCL has grown today to 31 countries maintained by 104,184 employees as on 31st March 2015.
-This mammoth task of raising a middle-class, small-town family child to being among the top 100 CEOs of the world in 2010, had not seen him lose his humility and simplicity.
+From a small rooftop room, better known in North India as ‘Barsati‘, to a truly Indian company with consolidated revenues of $7 billion, Shiv’s passion for building and contributing to the future of India has certainly paid huge dividends.
+Established on November 12, 1991, by a few friends, HCL has grown today to 32 countries maintained by 115,973 employees as on 31 March 2017.
+This mammoth task of raising a middle-class, small-town family child to be among the top 5 billionaires in India and 102nd richest person in the world (as of 2017), had not seen him lose his humility and simplicity.
 And the more you know about the astute leader and visionary, the prouder you become of his achievements.

 Here is a glimpse of some of the lesser known facts of his life:

 1. In 1968, he worked as an engineer with Delhi Cloth Mills (DCM) where Vinay Bharat Ram (DCM scion) chose him to head the new electronics wing – DCM Data Products.

 2. In 1976, Shiv along with his then colleagues at DCM, founded Microcomp to sell digital scientific calculators, to fund their dream to start a microprocessor company, as they felt microprocessors could change the world.
 All this was at a time when India had a total of 250 computers.